GoogleChrome/web.dev/src/site/content/en/learn/pwa/assets-and-data/index.md

 Developing an application typically involves several assets and resources, from the logic and code (compiled or not) to the user interface elements such as screen designs, images, logos, and fonts.

-A Progressive Web App is a website, so all its assets are the same that you are used to on the web:
+A Progressive Web App is a website, so all its assets are the same as on the web:

 - HTML for content and initial page rendering.
 - JavaScript for logic, including the ability to run WebAssembly modules (compiled code) and render 2D and 3D hardware-optimized graphics.